top of page

 Muscle Activation Exercises -Part of the key to promoting better posture, while helping to alleviate pain

 🏋️♂️ Blog Post: Muscle Activation Exercises for Stronger Glutes, Core & Hips Muscle activation is the overlooked foundation of strength, stability, and movement efficiency.
 The video “Muscle Activation Exercises for Glutes, Core, Brain, Hips …” offers practical demonstrations of targeted activation drills designed to wake up key muscle groups that support posture, performance, and pain-free movement.
-YouTube When large muscles like the glutes, hips, and core are underactiv
+YouTube When large muscles like the glutes, hips, and core are underactive

 Nicole Longwell